-This dip will keep (on warm) for up to four hours.
+This dip will keep (on warm) for up to 4 hours.
 Give the dip a stir every half hour or so to prevent a skin from forming on the top.
-If you feel like it's getting to thick, stir in a little milk to thin it out again.
+If you feel like it's getting too thick, stir in a little milk to thin it out again.

-9 To serve: Spoon the dip onto individual plates, or into bowls.
+Spoon the dip onto individual plates or into bowls.
 Enjoy with tortilla chips or good ol’ Bavarian-style pretzels!

 Leftovers can be stored in a food storage container in the refrigerator for up to two days.

-To reheat: Heat on high for one minute in the microwave.
+To reheat: Heat on high for 1 minute in the microwave.
 Stir the dip and reheat at 30-second intervals, stirring after each interval, until warmed through.